Cheap Hotels in Boscastle

 Boscastle's unique charm has not surprisingly attracted many artists over the years.
 But perhaps its most famous fan was Thomas Hardy.
 Hardy met his first wife in the village and spent many hours wandering the surrounding country.

 Follow in the writer's footsteps by walking through the enchanted woods and up the valley to St. Juliot's Church.
 The Old Rectory of the church is where Hardy stayed while working as an architect on its steeple.
 This is where he met the future Mrs. Emma Hardy.
 Boscastle is a picturesque slice of old England and one of Cornwall's most romantic spots.
 Its whitewashed cottages and revitalising sea air will stay with you for a while afterwards.

 Frequently asked questions about Hotels in Boscastle

-What is the lowest price for a double room in Boscastle?The lowest price for a double room in Boscastle is £90.
+What is the lowest price for a double room in Boscastle?The Riverside in Boscastle offers one night in a double room at the price of £75.

 We search from 120,000 hotels worldwide to find you the best deals.

 Find the same hotel cheaper within 24hrs when booking with us and we'll give you the difference.